ibrahimatay/ibrahimatay.github.io/_posts/2024-01-26-Domain-Driven-Design–2-Ubiquitous-Language.md

 # Benefits
 - Better communication: It helps in better communication between domain experts and software developers.
-- Better domain modeling: It enables better understanding of the domain and creation of a more robust domain model.
+- Better domain modeling: It enables a better understanding of the domain and the creation of a more robust domain model.
 - Better software: It contributes to the development of software that better meets the needs of the domain.

 # Usage